-The parent company only financial statements of the Company for the years ended December 31, 2021 and 2020 were authorized for issue by the Company's board of directors on March 3, 2022.
+The consolidated financial statements of the Company and the subsidiaries ("the Group") for the years ended December 31, 2021 and 2020 were authorized for issue by the Company's board of directors on March 3, 2022.

 3. Newly issued or revised standards and interpretations